10th Texas Infantry Regiment: 1863–1865

 On 31 October 1863, the 6th-10th-15th Texas was assigned to James Argyle Smith's Texas brigade.
-Later, the brigade fought in the Battle of Missionary Ridge.
+Later, the brigade fought in the Battle of Chattanooga.
 Early in the morning of 24 November, William T. Sherman's forces crossed the Tennessee River and moved toward the northern edge of Missionary Ridge.
 Braxton Bragg, the commander of the Confederate Army of Tennessee was slow to respond, but finally ordered Cleburne to block Sherman's troops.
 In the late afternoon, Cleburne deployed Smith's brigade on Tunnel Hill just in time to prevent Union soldiers from seizing it.
 After some skirmishing, Sherman launched John M. Corse's brigade at Smith's Texans about 10:30 am on 25 November.
 A counterattack hurled the Federal troops back, but both Smith and Colonel Mills were badly wounded.
 Hiram B. Granbury assumed command of the Texas brigade.
 After Mills was wounded, Kennard took command of the 6th-10th-15th Texas.
 At this time the Arkansas unit was no longer part of the brigade.
 The initial fighting was followed by piecemeal assaults by several Union brigades, which were unsuccessful.
 Confederate reinforcements soon arrived, but, according to another Rebel soldier, the Texans refused to yield their place in the front line, saying, "it was the first time they ever had a chance to fight the Yankees from behind breastworks and that they were rather enjoying it".
 At 4:00 pm, Cleburne mounted a counterattack by hitting the Federals with Alfred Cumming's brigade in front and the 6th-10th-15th Texas on their right flank.
 The effort was completely successful and swept the Union troops off Tunnel Hill, taking many prisoners.

 The 6th-10th-15th Texas fought at the Battle of Ringgold Gap on 27 November 1863.
 Cleburne posted Granbury's brigade just to the north of the gap.
 When they were attacked by Charles R. Woods's Union brigade, the Texans routed the three leading Missouri regiments.
 On 10 December the regiment counted 642 soldiers and it was assigned to Smith's brigade in Cleburne's division.
-During the Atlanta Campaign in 1864, the brigade fought at the Battle of Rocky Face Ridge, the Battle of Resaca, the Battle of Pickett's Mill, the Battle of Kennesaw Mountain, the Battle of Peachtree Creek, the Battle of Atlanta, and the Battle of Jonesborough.
+During the Atlanta campaign in 1864, the brigade fought at the Battle of Rocky Face Ridge, the Battle of Resaca, the Battle of Pickett's Mill, the Battle of Kennesaw Mountain, the Battle of Peachtree Creek, the Battle of Atlanta, and the Battle of Jonesborough.
 For the campaign, the 10th Texas became an independent regiment by separating from the consolidated 6th-15th Texas.
 At various times during the campaign, the 10th Texas was commanded by Colonel Mills, Captain A. J. Formwalt, and Lieutenant Colonel Robert B. Young.
 The Texas brigade, which now included the 7th Texas Infantry Regiment, was led at different times by Smith, Granbury, and Young.